BOUNCING ON A TRAMPOLINE

 "Trampoline users experience cyclical loadings between almost weightlessness to approximately 5 G-force.
 Not only is trampolining an effective but it is also an efficient form of exercise.
 NASA’s trampolining studies compared trampolining and running and found that 10 minutes of trampolining on a trampoline is equivalent to running for approximately 30 minutes.
 Like any other form of exercise, trampolining increases the heart rate and reduces the likelihood of developing cardiovascular disease and diabetes.
 Studies in the use of trampolining for cardiovascular fitness have proven that mini- trampoline exercise satisfies the American College of Sports Medicine criteria for improvement of cardiorespiratory conditions.
 The study by Perantoni et al. found that trampolining participants experienced a heart rate increase to 189 beats per minute..."
 Taken from a paper by Dr. David Eager, a professor in the Engineering and Information Technology Department of Sydney, Australia's University of Technology, and presented to 2012's Australasian Congress on Applied Mechanics (Characterization of Trampoline Bounce Using Acceleration).

 My personal infatuation with the trampoline started before I was five.
 The small rural Kansas school where my dad started his career as a principal (Williamsburg) had a large rectangular trampoline that would be brought out every now and then for students to jump on during gym class.
-As I got older, I was always that person who was doing back flips off of whatever was available, crazy tricks off of diving boards, and jumping off bridges or cliffs (my brother and I have pics of us jumping off a 100 footer at Lake of the Ozarks).
+As I got older, I was always that person who was doing back flips off of whatever was available, crazy tricks off of diving boards, and jumping off bridges, cliffs, or bluffs (my brother and I have pics of us jumping off a 100 footer at Lake of the Ozarks).
 Naturally, I felt right at home on a trampoline and would climb on and jump any time I had the opportunity (they were not nearly as common back in the day as they are today).